Khal-ID/VStorm/README.md

 # VStorm Theme for VS Code

-Thank you for checking out my VS Code theme, which was inspired by by IntelliJ and PHPStorm.
+Thank you for checking out my VS Code theme, which was inspired by IntelliJ and PHPStorm.

 This is the initial version that I made for personal use as I'm trying to move from PHP Storm to VS Code.